YOU ARE HERE: HOME > WEB DESIGN ARTICLES > TIPS FOR THE NEW WEB DESIGNER

 This first article is meant to provide some helpful tips for those just learning to build websites.
-I am not going to go into details explaining specific technology; rather, I am going to point out a few things that many people just starting out may find useful.
+I am not going to go into details explaining specific technology; rather I am going to point out a few things that many people just starting may find useful.

 Learn (at least) some basic HTML.

-Whenever I suggest this to beginners, they always ask why they should learn to code HTML when there are programs available like Dreamweaver and FrontPage that do it all for you.
-The short answer is that they don’t do it all, at least not all of the time.
-While these programs are very useful (and I highly recommend that all web page designers learn to use one of them), they do have their limitations, as in a situation when it might be easier to hand code the HTML oneself.
-If you don’t know HTML, this will be a problem.
-You don’t have to learn everything there is to know about HTML, but you should learn the basics, as well as the key tags that are most often employed:
+Whenever I suggest this to beginners they always ask why they should learn to code HTML when we have programs like Dreamweaver and FrontPage that do it all for you?
+The short answer is that they don't, at least not all the time.
+While these programs are very useful (and I highly recommend that all web page designers learn to use one), they do have their limitations where it can be easier to hand code the HTML yourself.
+If you don't know HTML, this can be a problem.
+You don't have to learn everything there is about HTML, but you should learn the basics and some key tags that are used all the time:

 Learn one wysiwyg* program like DreamWeaver or GoLive and learn it well.

-Each of these programs has its advantages, and you may be tempted to jump from one to another as you discover each one's best features.
-However, you may find that just as you become handy with one new program, you begin to miss aspects of another that you've already come to rely upon.
-So, stick to one and really learn it well.
+Each of these programs has its advantages and you may be tempted to jump from one to another because of some neat thing that it does.
+Often you find when you are using the new program, that you miss features of the old one that you rely on.
+So you should stick to one and really learn it well.
 This will go a long way to making you a productive web designer.

 Keep your web pages simple.

-Once you begin to grasp the mechanics of making web pages, you may be tempted to go all out with animated gifs, rollover effects, and fancy designs.
-The problem with this approach is that it can easily lead to pages that are visually confusing, while site maintainance slips out of control.
-Remember, Web sites are always in need of changes and updates; you will be thankful when the day inevitably comes and you have an easy-to-update modular site to work with instead of an inflexible, over-designed mess.
+Once you start to understand how to make web pages, you will be tempted to go all out with animated gifs, rollover affects, and fancy designs.
+The problem with this is that it can easily lead to confusing pages for the viewer and hard to maintain sites for you.
+Web sites are always in need of changing and updating.
+You will be thankful when that inevitable day comes and you have an easy to update modular site to work with instead of an inflexible over-designed mess.

 If you liked the article and you want to see more let me know!